yzontov/dd-simca/README.md

 What is new
 -----------

-In the latest release (1.1) the implementations af all main algorithms used in the Tool have been optimized to improve the performance on large data sets.
-Also the support of Unix systems was added in the GUI.
-Taking into account the diversity of existing Unix systems and users's graphical settings, some slight differences are possible in the GUI in different Unix systems.
+In the latest release (1.2) the separate Extreme plots for New and Test datasets have been implemented.
 A history of changes is available [here](NEWS.md)

 How to install